ErinaTheDummy/SwordToShield/Character_Creation/Classes/Paladin.md

 ```

 ### Hitpoint Increase
 Your hitpoints increase by 1d10 + your constitution modifier.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Divine Smite
 You gain the ability to channel the divine fury of the heavens into your blows.
 When you make an attack and hit you may choose to expend grace equal to the cost for a level 1-3 spell, dealing additional radiant damage on that attack.
 This damage is increased if your target is an undead or fiend.
 Refer to the following chart for the amount of radiant damage per spell level.